Stoic Success: How to Use Ancient Philosophy to Win at Work and Money (Without Losing Your Peace)

 Q: Is Stoicism anti-ambition?
 Can I still chase success?

 Stoicism is not anti-ambition—it's anti-ego.
 Stoics pursue excellence, mastery, and contribution, but do not tie their self-worth to results.
 Seneca advised aiming high while accepting outcomes calmly.
-You can be wildly ambitious while remaining grounded, ethical, and emotionally stable.
-Stoicism actually makes ambition healthier and more sustainable.
+You can be ambitious while remaining grounded, ethical, and emotionally stable.
+Stoicism makes ambition healthier and more sustainable.

 Q: How do I stay calm at work when everything is urgent?